cncf/kubernetes-community-days/content/organizing.md

 * Be very clear in communicating with sponsors what they are getting and what the are NOT getting

 Seeking out sponsorships

 * Ideally one of the organizers will work for a sponsor
 * Identify local companies that might want to sponsor
 * Often CNCF members really like to sponsor community events (it builds their community cred)

-# Kubernetes Community Days Planning Tools:
+# Kubernetes Community Days Planning Tools

-** NOTE: We will need to host these docs or create pages for them.
+> **NOTE**: We will need to host these docs or create pages for them.
 What is best practice?

 Kubernetes Community Days Sponsorship and Guidelines.
 Review and complete this document once organizers and three sponsors have been secured.

 * Conference Planning Guide <insert link>.
 Use this document to plan out the event timeline.
 * Conference Action Items and Checklist <insert link> .
 Use this template for check-in meetings to ensure everyone is on task for a successful event.
 * Sponsorship Letter <insert link>.
 Use this letter to send out to prospective sponsors.